Lifeguard Certification - New Class Dates Coming Soon!

 We're hiring—join our team as a lifeguard!
 See current openings here or email Sammee Schaller a email@example.com.

 Become a certified lifeguard through the American Red Cross!

-*In order to run a successful lifeguard course, at least 3 particpants must be signed up.
-In addition, particpants must have time to complete the blended learning.
+*In order to run a successful lifeguard course, at least 3 participants must be signed up.
+In addition, participants must have time to complete the blended learning.